Brexit deal cannot be disregarded or disapplied, warns EC president

 Mr Johnson has insisted it is intended to provide a legal "safety net" to protect the peace process and ensure the EU could not impose tariffs on goods moving to Northern Ireland from the rest of the UK.

-Addressing the Parliament in Brussels, Mrs von der Leyen said: "This Withdrawal Agreement took three years to negotiate and we worked relentlessly on it line-by-line, word-by-word, and together we succeeded.
+Addressing the parliament in Brussels, Ms von der Leyen said: "This withdrawal agreement took three years to negotiate and we worked relentlessly on it line by line, word by word, and together we succeeded.

 "The European Union and the UK jointly agreed that it was the best and only way for ensuring peace on the island of Ireland and we will never backtrack on that.